lucky-vers/Cryptonite-Taskphase/Writeup.md

 - `ssh`, part of the OpenSSH package is the tool used to remotely connect to servers via the CLI.
 - `bandit0` is the username we wish to log in with.
 - `@bandit.labs.overthewire.org` is the domain name of the server we want to connect to.
-- `-p 2220` is a flag specifying the port we want to connect to the server with.
+- `-p 2220` is a flag specifying the port we want to connect to the server with (in this case 2220).

 Once we log in, we're greeted with the following page